Arlington Memorial Bridge: Bridge construction

+The Arlington Memorial Bridge sculptures, before installation, near Georgetown.

 The Arlington Memorial Bridge Commission oversaw the design and construction of the bridge.
 Arlington Memorial Bridge informally opened on January 16, 1932.
 The dedication ceremony was headed by President Herbert Hoover who became the first person to drive across it, leading a small party of 12 cars down the George Washington Parkway to Mt.
 Vernon as a kick-off for Washington's 200th birthday celebration.
 Due to a lack of lights, ongoing construction and poor connections on the Virginia side, the bridge and highway were only open during daylight hours on Saturday and Sunday.
 Weekend-only operations ended on March 16, 1932.
 Though temporary lights were added in time for the 200th birthday, the bridge wasn't opened for day and night use until both the bridge and highway were officially illuminated on May 6, 1932.

 Designed by architectural firm McKim, Mead, and White, the neoclassical bridge is 2163 ft long.
 The bridge cost $7.25 million to build, of which $900,000 was attributed to the center draw span.

 Construction of the Virginia approaches to the bridge took six years.
 The National Capital Parks Commission (NCPC) had authority to plan and approve regional transportation plans, and wanted the Virginia approaches to the bridge to be new roads.
 This would help stimulate housing and economic growth in Arlington County.
 The state of Virginia (which would provide some of the funding for the approaches) and Arlington County officials wrestled with the problems of cost and development.
 New roads and approaches would be the most costly (largely due to the need to obtain rights-of-way), a major consideration in the Great Depression.
 Yet, connecting the bridge to existing roadways would not stimulate development.
 The choice of a route also had political considerations, as neighborhoods vied to be the recipient of this economic stimulus.
 The construction of Lee Boulevard (now known as Arlington Boulevard) and Washington Boulevard eastward both provided an opportunity for economic stimulus.
 The state and county eventually agreed to push Lee Boulevard north around Arlington National Cemetery.
 When this project ran into rights-of-way problems, the state and county constructed Washington Boulevard south around the cemetery.
 When the Lee Boulevard problems were resolved, and with the addition of large amounts of new federal dollars, the state and county resumed construction of the Lee Boulevard approaches.
 The Lee Boulevard approach finally opened in October 1938.
 The construction of The Pentagon in 1941 and extensive war-related building south of the cemetery in 1942 led the federal government to approve a second connection by extending Washington Boulevard past Arlington National Cemetery and over Boundary Channel as well.

 At the time it opened, the Arlington Memorial Bridge bascule span was the longest, heaviest (3000 ST), and fastest-opening bascule span in the world.